 The facial recognition capabilities that drones sanctioned under this bill could potentially deploy is particularly concerning.
 Barring surveillance of public demonstrations with cell-site simulators, which is substantially less likely after the enaction of a law prohibiting their use without a warrant, facial-recognition poses a unique risk of enabling law enforcement to determine the identities of peaceful demonstrators.
 Police already make a practice of identifying and creating social graphs on protesters using mined and location-correlated social media posts, but facial recognition cameras mounted on drones would let them expand this practice to encompass even those who attend protests without publicizing their attendance on social media, or even if they decline to bring a smartphone or other internet-connected device at all.
 Such power to determine the nature of peaceful activist networks in the hands of departments known to engage in such monitoring paints a truly alarming picture.

-(For a vivid object lesson in how pervasive use of police facial-recognition surveillance can be pushed to unheard-of extremes unimagined even by Orwell, one need only look at the widely reported system of total surveillance being installed throughout China, hardly a model for a democratic society.)
+(For a modern case study in how the pervasive use of police facial-recognition surveillance can be pushed to extremes unimaginable even to Orwell, one need look no further than the total surveillance apparatus being installed throughout China, hardly the model of liberal democratic principles.)

 You can read the full piece from the Chicago Tribune here.

 Jonathan Terrasi has been a Research Assistant with the Chicago Committee to Defend the Bill of Rights since January 2017.
 His interests include computer security, encryption, history, and philosophy.
 In his writing, he regularly covers topics on current affairs and political developments, as well as technical analyses and guides on security issues, published on his blog, Cymatic Scanning, and Linux Insider.